gxd-09/Undead-Dawn/README.md

 I made Undead Dawn firstly by creating my map - this part was very time consuming, especially considering the amount of collision shapes I had to introduce for the different object nodes.
 I could've made this a more efficient process if the objects were imported as a sprite sheet and I used a tileset with collisions.
 Then I added my character, created animations for idle, walk and attack, before coding in all of the movement.
 I learnt how to use an animation player and animation tree, which meant that I could streamline my code, making it more time-efficient.
 After that, I coded the logic for the zombie, and I used several Area2D shapes and collision shapes for hitboxes and chase areas, so that the zombie could take damage but also detect when the player was in the area, causing it to automatically follow the player.

 I struggled with a lot of the coding logic, especially to do with a wave system that I wanted to implement but unfortunately didn't have enough time to do.
 So that is my next goal!
+I also learnt the importance of collision layers and masks - very often they were the root of any errors I was getting!

 Controls: WASD / arrows
 Food can pickups give you a 5 second speed boost!
-Bandage pickups give you a heal of 20 health!
+Bandage pickups give you a heal of 2 hearts!

 Happy gaming!